Category Archives: What is Transmedia Storytelling?

 Media Channels

 Those forms can all be distributed in multiple ways.
 Text, for example, can be published by newspapers, magazines, the Web, or even sidewalk chalk and sky writing.
 These are media channels, or connection points with an audience.
 As we take advantage of the media forms above, we want to take advantage of the many ways we can reach varying audiences.
 For example, regular newspaper readers differ from gamers in where and how they can be found.
 Here we decide who it is important to reach, and place media to find those audiences.
 Journalism options include various print media, television, radio, museums, lectures, game consoles, public projections, billboards or any other means for the stories to be seen.
 Nearly any media channel could be used to tell a journalistic story.
-The Web and mobile are powerful channels as they can display many of the forms listed above.
+Websites and mobile apps are powerful channels as they can display many of the forms listed above.
 But they are each only single media channels with particular audiences.
 They alone don’t answer all our needs.

 Partnerships